TRAIL ACCELERATOR PROGRAM

 Land managers seeking TAP assistance with trail projects should contact us.
-We also offer other financial partnerships for trail planning and development!
+We also offer other technical support and financial partnerships for trail planning and development!

 ForeverGreen Trails actively seeks donations of matching funds for this program.
 Donors can specify whether their gift is to be restricted to a specific trail, a section of trail, or a jurisdiction, etc. We will work with you to ensure that your wishes are honored.
 Click the button below!

 Raised $8,000 & leveraged $1,000,000 in grants for Sprinker Recreation Center Outdoor Improvements in Parkland/Spanaway.

-Raised over $8,400 to leverage $3 million in grants for Pierce County's Pipeline Trail and Orangegate Park projects.
+Raised $8,400 & leveraged $3 million in grants for Pierce County's Pipeline Trail and Orangegate Park projects.

 “The Trail Accelerator Program (TAP) is very valuable to local jurisdictions as it raises public awareness and support for projects which demonstrate to funding agencies the importance of the project.
 Public–private partnerships like the TAP bring support and funding to priority trails throughout Pierce County.”